 Influenza vaccine is free of charge for Saskatchewan residents.
-All Saskatchewan residents six months of age and older are eligible to receive the free influenza vaccine as part of the 2012-2013 immunization program.
-The publicly-funded vaccine is provided through Public Health clinics across Saskatchewan.
+All residents six months of age and older are eligible to receive the free vaccine through the 2013-2014 immunization program.

-Influenza vaccine will continue to be made available through regional public health offices to those physician offices that routinely offer influenza vaccine to their patients.
+Influenza vaccine will continue to be made available through regional public health offices to those nurse practitioner and physician offices that routinely offer influenza vaccine to their patients.

 Getting the vaccine is particularly recommended for those at high risk of influenza-related complications or hospitalization.
 High risk groups include people with chronic health conditions, people 65 and over, residents of nursing homes and other chronic care facilities, children from six months to 59 months and pregnant women.
 Vaccination is also encouraged for individuals in close contact with those at high risk of influenza-related complications.